jclouds/jclouds-site/_posts/2016-08-22-arbitrary-cpu-ram.md

 layout: post
 slug: arbitrary-cpu-ram
 title: Arbitrary CPU and RAM supported in the ComputeService
+quicknews: Read about our <strong>GSoC 2016 project</strong>!
+Support for arbitrary CPU and RAM has been added to the Compute abstraction
 ---

 As part of a [Google Summer of Code](https://developers.google.com/open-source/gsoc/) project has been added a feature to allow users to set manually specific values of CPU and RAM.